WiIIson/EMGFlow-Python-Package/docs/reference/preprocess-signals.md

 - Filepath to an output directory.

 `sampling_rate`: int, float
-- Sampling rate of the `Signal`.
+- Sampling rate of the signal files.
 This is the number of entries recorded per second, or the inverse of the difference in time between entries.

 `notch_vals`: list-tuple
 - A list of `(Hz, Q)` tuples corresponding to the notch filters being applied. `Hz` is the frequency to apply the filter to, and `Q` is the Q-score (an intensity score where a higher number means a less extreme filter).